Ab-Rincon/BillsAutomation/ReadMe.md

-# BillsAutomation v1.0.1
+# BillsAutomation v1.0.2

 ## Getting Started

-Follow these steps to process your invoice workbook using the provided application.
+Ensure to download the `dist.zip` file from the latest release.

 1. **Prepare Invoice Workbook:**
    - Locate the `dist/input` directory on your computer.
-   - Place your invoice workbook (`.xlsx` or `.xls` file) into the `dist/input` directory.
+   - Place your invoice workbooks (`.xlsx` files) into the `dist/input` directory.
    - Please ensure that all the necessary headers are included in the file.

 2. **Run the Application:**
    - Navigate to the `dist` directory.
-   - Double-click on `main.exe` to start the processing of the invoice workbook.
+   - Double-click on the `.exe` file to start the processing of the invoice workbook.

 ## Post-Processing